 For basic healthcare, you can go to any doctor with whom the National Institute of Health Insurance Fund Management (NEAK) has a contract.
 For secondary level care, with or without hospitalisation, you must go to the designated specialist or institution serving your declared place of residence.

 What conditions do I need to meet?

 Everyone is automatically affiliated to a health insurance scheme as soon as he or she begins to work.
 Self-employed people register themselves, and employers register their employees, with the competent local bureau of the taxation and finance office and/or the competent social insurance organisations, as necessary.
-Employers and employees pay contributions.
+Employers pay social contribution tax and employees pay social security contribution.

 Beneficiaries of the health insurance system fall into two categories: